Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-10.md

 ...
 </ContentPage>
 ```
- However, this approach is quite limited and not user-friendly - not all properties are possible to set this way (e.g. TitleView), it missed InteliSense or any compile-time validation, etc. Because of that, some mostly used attached properties are added to `ContentPage` component as regular properties:
+ However, this approach is quite limited and not user-friendly - not all properties are possible to set this way (e.g. TitleView), it misses IntelliSense or any compile-time validation, etc. Because of that, some mostly used attached properties are added to `ContentPage` component as regular properties:
  ```xml
 <ContentPage Title="Shell Properties"
              NavBarIsVisible="true"